Well, it’s October, and you know what that means: yellow leaves, a chill in the air, and a growing buzz about NaNoWriMo.

 I Am the North is complex and character-driven, and is one that I had been carefully planning and writing over the course of several years.
 Then comes NaNoWriMo.
 Without the slower pace to plan and develop as I went, (like I normally do) I just kept writing.
 And like a ship slowly getting off course, I finished up the month miles away from where I would have wanted in the storyline, and in a place where it would be really difficult to steer it back.

-The reason NaNo didn’t work magic for me was that I already had a method of writing that worked well for me, but I tried to change it for NaNo, and the adapted methods didn’t work so well for my book.
+The reason NaNo didn’t work magic for me was that I already had a method of writing that worked well for me, but I tried to change it for NaNo.

 I really think your NaNo project will be most successful if you design a project that’s meant to be fast-drafted, or if you’re working to develop a writing habit rather than disrupting one that already works for you.